 Primary research is a methodology researchers use to collect data directly rather than depending on data collected from previously done research.
 Technically, they “own” the data.
 Primary research is solely carried out to address a certain problem, which requires in-depth analysis.

 There are two forms of research:

 - Secondary Research

-Businesses or organizations can themselves conduct primary research or can employ a third party to conduct research on their behalf.
-One major advantage of primary research is, this type of research is “pinpointed”, research is carried around only a specific issue or problem and all the focus is directed to obtain related solutions.
+Businesses or organizations can conduct primary research or employ a third party to conduct research.
+One major advantage of primary research is this type of research is “pinpointed.”
+Research only focuses on a specific issue or problem and on obtaining related solutions.

 Primary Research Methods with Examples

 In this technology-driven world, meaningful data is more valuable than gold.
 Organizations or businesses need highly validated data to make informed decisions.
-This is the very reason why many companies are proactive to gather their own data so that the authenticity of data is maintained and they get first-hand data without any alterations.
+This is the very reason why many companies are proactive in gathering their own data so that the authenticity of data is maintained and they get first-hand data without any alterations.

 Here are some of the primary research methods organizations or businesses use to collect data: